gratefulgabe5000/MarinSoftware-Module-Agentic-Campaign-Managers/1. Marin Adtech/2. Agentic Campaign Manager/2. Artifacts/2. Integrated MVP/TASKLIST-Zilkr-Dispatcher-Integration.md

 **Dependencies**: All implementation phases complete **Status**: ✅ COMPLETE

-- [x] Add JSDoc comments to all public methods in `marinDispatcherService.ts`
+- [x] Add JSDoc comments to all public methods in `zilkrDispatcherService.ts`
-- [x] Add JSDoc comments to all public methods in `marinBatchJobService.ts`
+- [x] Add JSDoc comments to all public methods in `zilkrBatchJobService.ts`
-- [x] Add JSDoc comments to all public methods in `marinDispatcherClient.ts`
+- [x] Add JSDoc comments to all public methods in `zilkrDispatcherClient.ts`
-- [x] Add JSDoc comments to all public methods in `marinBatchJobClient.ts`
+- [x] Add JSDoc comments to all public methods in `zilkrBatchJobClient.ts`
-- [x] Add JSDoc comments to all type definitions in `marinDispatcher.types.ts`
+- [x] Add JSDoc comments to all type definitions in `zilkrDispatcher.types.ts`
 - [x] Add JSDoc comments to Lambda types in `lambda.types.ts`
 - [x] Include parameter descriptions
 - [x] Include return type descriptions